CBIIT/NBIA-TCIA/README.md

   * [Installation Guide] (https://wiki.nci.nih.gov/x/kgKYFg)
   * [Hosted Instance of NBIA] (http://imaging.nci.nih.gov)

 Please join us in further developing and improving NBIA.
-Please submit any issues to GitHub's issue tracker.
+Submit any issues you may find to GitHub's issue tracker.
 Contact [Application Support] (NCIAppSupport@mail.nih.gov) for information about open-source development and NBIA.

 Build and Install
 ================================================================
 1. Install the required software
     * Java 1.8.x
     *	Ant 1.8.x
 2. Use git to download the project.
 3. Navigate to /software/build.
 4. Type ``ant dist``.